Winterthur: History

 The Great Depression, in the 1930s, hit Winterthur extremely hard.
 Sixty percent of the total employees in town worked in the machine industry.
 Jobs became extremely hard to find.
 However, with the outbreak of World War II, industry grew again in the city.

 In 2008, Winterthur reached 100,000 inhabitants.

 Geography

 Topography

 Winterthur is located at an elevation of 439 m.
 The city is located in a basin south and east of the river Töss before it meets the High Rhine after 10 kilometers.
 The Eulach, a small river, flows from the town's east end through the middle of the town to meet the Töss at the west exit of the city.
 Because of this the town is colloquially also called "Eulachstadt".
-Zürich lies about 20 km southwest of Winterthur.
+Zurich lies about 20 km southwest of Winterthur.

 Area

 As of 2004-2009, Winterthur has an area of 68.1 km2; 24.8% is used for agricultural purposes, 40.4% is forested, 33.6% is settled (buildings or roads) and 1.1% is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 21.9% of the total area, while transportation infrastructure made up the rest (9%).
 Of the total unproductive area, water (streams and lakes) made up 0.6% of the area.
 As of 2007, 27.6% of the total municipal area was undergoing some type of construction.